 Manatee watching – Also known as the “sea cow”, manatees are huge, docile but highly endangered animals.
 There are many tours on the island which will take you to Shallow Caye, an ideal manatee spotting site.

-- Shark Ray Alley – Snorkelers flock to Shark Ray Alley for the chance to get up close and personal with nurse sharks and rays at feeding time.
-You can pose for pictures, pat them and swim with them as they are used to human contact.
+Shark Ray Alley – Snorkelers flock to Shark Ray Alley for the chance to get up close and personal with nurse sharks and rays at feeding time.
+You can pose for pictures, pet them, and even get in a swim swim as they are used to human contact.

-- Go Diving – Caye Caulker and its surrounding areas are a diver’s paradise.
+Go diving – Caye Caulker and its surrounding areas are a diver’s paradise.
 There is the barrier reef, as well as Blue Hole Natural Monument and Half Moon Caye.
-The Blue Hole is a 1000ft wide and 400ft deep hole with a cave and is one of the most popular dive sites in the world.
+The Blue Hole is a 1000ft x400ft deep hole with a cave and is one of the most popular dive sites in the world.

-- Windsurfing – Year round winds and warm shallow waters make windsurfing big here.
-If you’re experienced, then board rental will cost $40 USD, but if you’re a newbie then you can add a beginner’s lesson for an extra $38 USD.
+Windsurfing – Year round winds and warm shallow waters make windsurfing big here.
+If you’re experienced, then board rental will cost $40 USD, but if you’re a newbie, you can add a beginner’s lesson for an extra $40 USD.
 Kitesurfing is a recent addition to the island, with lessons and board rental also available.

-- Go Kayaking – Sea kayaks are available for rental and you can head to the northern island, past The Split to explore the mangroves and the bird spotting opportunities that arise there.
+Go kayaking – Sea kayaks are available to rent, and you can head to the northern island, past the Split to explore the mangroves.

-- See the South End – The southern end is an area rich in crocodiles, bird-nesting, and just a natural appearance overall.
-If you are feeling really adventurous, swimming at this end of the island offers many colorful anemones, sponges, gorgonians, fish, and more.
+See the South End – The southern end is an area rich in crocodiles, bird-nesting, and just natural beauty.
+If you are feeling really adventurous, swimming at this end of the island offers a wide array of anemones, sponges, gorgonians, fish, and more.
 Most people don’t visit here, so you’ll have the area all to yourself.